naveenrajm7/vagrant_utm/docs/commands.md

 This page lists all the supported Vagrant commands which depend on the  UTM provider.
 Eg. `up`, `suspend`, `resume`, `halt`.

-Adds note to the command which are not yet available.
-Eg. `package`.
+Adds note to the command which are have some limitations.
+Eg. `snapshot`.

 The Vagrant commands that do not depend on provider are not listed and will continue to work.
 Eg. `global-status`